Muxxxi/raspi-bt-hd-audio-receiver/README.md

 ## 5 Bluetooth Audio Playback

-Start the audio device: `bluealsa-aplay 00:00:00:00:00:00`
+Test the audio device: `bluealsa-aplay 00:00:00:00:00:00`

 Playing audio on the connected device should work now.
 Defaults to the Pi's HDMI output.
-You may now exit the player with Ctrl + C.
+You may now exit the player with Ctrl + C and automatically start the audio player after reboot by:

-To automatically start the audio player after reboot copy the `systemd-services/bluealsa-aplay.service` file from this repo to `/lib/systemd/system/bluealsa-aplay.service`
+`sudo cp ~/raspi-bt-hd-audio-receiver/systemd-services/bluealsa-aplay.service /lib/systemd/system/bluealsa-aplay.service`

 Activate the service: